New York Police Department

 - The Bus Came Back: After Figgis is dealt with (and Pimento escapes from prison in Uzbekistan) he reappears in Boyle's son's closet.

-- Arguably Commuting on a Bus in Seasons 4 and 5.
+- Arguably Commuting on a Bus from Season 5 onward.
 He appears on-and-off in Rosa-centric episodes and even comes back for episodes after their breakup, but he isnt as prominent as he was at the end of Season 3.

 - Rabid Cop: A surprisingly literal version.